signalfire/truelayer-payments/README.md

 $response = $auth->getAccessToken();
 ```

 5. The method will return an array containing the token to use.
 The token will be a child of the body element of the returned array in a key of access_token.
-If there is an error an array containing the element error = true will be returned along with the reason.
+If there is an exception in the request an array containing the element error = true will be returned along with the reason.

 ```
 On success...